bookit-app/provider-services/src/services/create-service-offering/README.md

 ## Component Descriptions

-- [create-service-offering-mw](./src/create-service-offering-mw.js): This is the main MW step configured for this service within the chain and it is responsible to taking the payload provided by the user and mapping it to an object which is acceptable for the service offering repository to commit to the database.
+- [create-service-offering-mw](./src/create-service-offering-mw.js): This is the main MW step configured for this service within the chain and it is responsible to take the payload provided by the user and map it to an object which is acceptable for the service offering repository to commit to the database.

   - Error Scenarios:
-        - Update Failed Error: This is raised what an exception is generated from the repository.
+    - Update Failed Error: This is raised when an exception is generated from the repository.
 This would occur if there are failures with the creation of the service offering.

 - [payload-validations](./src/payload-validations.js): This defines the schema which is expected for the body of the payload and some check functions to ensure the provided data is appropriate.

   - Error Scenarios:
     - Malformed Error: When the provided payload is not valid per the schema defined.

 - [success-mw](./src/success-mw.js): If all goes well within the process and this MW step is reached it is just populating a proper HTTP response code to the caller.